insooth/insooth.github.io/composition-function-objects.md

 ## Composition through binding

-Unfortunately, the following won't compile because we have explicitly fixed the `R` type, that does not match the result type from the of the lambda expression:
+Unfortunately, the following snippet won't compile because we have explicitly fixed the `R` type, that does not match the result type of the lambda expression passed:

 ```c++
 using R = std::optional<T>;  // T is int -- for exposition only